dragon-foobar/dragon-foobar.github.io/_posts/2020-02-28-sample-markdown.md

   my guidance for a young enthusiast seeking to promote the understanding of the inevitable.
 I recommend following these steps:

-  **Diagnose the Problem**:\
+  ### Diagnose the Problem:
-  ● Learn what inflation actually is and where it comes from whilst outlining why central banks are illequipped to dealing with the issue.
+  - Learn what inflation actually is and where it comes from whilst outlining why central banks are illequipped to dealing with the issue.

-  **Identify the Properties of the Solution**:\
+  ### Identify the Properties of the Solution**:
-  ● Clearly define why these issues are solved by fixing the money.
+  - Clearly define why these issues are solved by fixing the money.
-  Noting the charactistics of sounds money that would create financial equality\
+  Noting the charactistics of sounds money that would create financial equality.

-  **Link these Properties to bitcoin**:\
+  ### Link these Properties to bitcoin:
-  ● Form a strong connection between the identified properties and how bitcoin embodies them.
-Use concrete examples and relatable explanations to illustrate how bitcoin addresses the problems you\'ve diagnosed.
+  - Form a strong connection between the identified properties and how bitcoin embodies them.
+Use concrete examples and relatable explanations to illustrate how bitcoin addresses the problems you've diagnosed.

-  **Diagnose the problem**
+  ## Diagnose the problem

-  In my perspective, initiating an \"orange pill\" moment hinges on people developing a profound aversion to inflation.
+  In my perspective, initiating an "orange pill" moment hinges on people developing a profound aversion to inflation.
 They should gain an understanding of its origins, who it favours, who it hinders, and who it empowers.
 If ordinary individuals took the time to contemplate the implications of inflation, it might well lead to widespread unrest.
-Are we to believe that the money we\'ve earned through our hard work or by offering goods and services to others is gradually losing its value while sitting in our bank accounts, all because unelected officials can create more of it at their discretion?
+Are we to believe that the money we've earned through our hard work or by offering goods and services to others is gradually losing its value while sitting in our bank accounts, all because unelected officials can create more of it at their discretion?
 How can such a system be considered equitable?

-  Theoretically, the initial step in administering the orange pill appears straightforward, but in practice, it\'s undeniably challenging.
-The key is to bring people into alignment regarding the

-  concept of inflation.
+  Theoretically, the initial step in administering the orange pill appears straightforward, but in practice, it's undeniably challenging.
+The key is to bring people into alignment regarding the concept of inflation.
 Anyone who earns an income, pays taxes, or possesses any form of financial independence is currently experiencing the pinch of rising prices.
 We are all too familiar with the sensation of squinting at price tags in the grocery store or at the fuel pump.
-  As bitcoin proponents, we comprehend that characterizing the past two years as simply \'prices going up\' is an incomplete and factually inaccurate perspective.
-Those of us in the bitcoin community recognise that it\'s the value of our currency that is deliberately diminishing, a situation\
-  outrageously engineered to unfold.
+  As bitcoin proponents, we comprehend that characterizing the past two years as simply 'prices going up\' is an incomplete and factually inaccurate perspective.
+Those of us in the bitcoin community recognise that it's the value of our currency that is deliberately diminishing, a situation outrageously engineered to unfold.

-  *We Should Despise Inflation:*
+  ### We Should Despise Inflation:

-  My initial question to people usually takes the form of, \"Don\'t you detest inflation?
-Doesn\'t it infuriate you to pay over \$8 for a carton of eggs or \$2 per litre for fuel?
-Doesn\'t this bother you?\" Unless they happen to be Larry Fink, I would assume their answer is no. However, if people remain indifferent or consider it an inevitable facet of life, I follow up with the following argument, often framed
+  My initial question to people usually takes the form of, "Don't you detest inflation?
+Doesn't it infuriate you to pay over $8 for a carton of eggs or $2 per litre for fuel?
+Doesn't this bother you?"
+  Unless they happen to be Larry Fink, I would assume their answer is no. However, if people remain indifferent or consider it an inevitable facet of life, I follow up with the following argument, often framed